Selecting students for the F-GAP program: FAQs

 A: I am very glad you asked this question!
 And although the question of suitability is not an easy one to answer in a few words, there are four basic criteria:

-- The student must be graduating by the Spring or Summer of 2020 with either a BS or a Master’s degree in a mathematical science and must have shown an interest in entering a graduate program in a mathematical science.
+- The student must be graduating by the Spring or Summer of 2023 with either a Bachelor’s degree or a Master’s degree in a mathematical or statistical science and must have shown an interest in entering a graduate program in a mathematical or statistical science.

-- The student should, by the time they graduate, meet the entry requirements for at least one Alliance Master’s program or Doctoral program.
-(Please visit https://mathalliance.org//graduate-school-guidelines/ for information about entry requirements for our GPGs.)
+- The student should, by the time they graduate, meet the entry requirements for at least one Math Alliance Master’s program or Doctoral program.
+(Please visit https://mathalliance.org/graduate-school-guidelines/ for information about entry requirements for our GPGs.)

-- The student should be an Alliance Scholar.
+- The student should be a Math Alliance Scholar.

 - The student should be in our target group.